cloudintel/cloudintel.github.io/_posts/2016-03-31-database-cloud.md

 They provide a break breakdown of their methodology, but the last line says it all **(Spoiler Alert!)**

 <blockquote>Google Cloud SQL High Performance instances performed significantly better than currently being offered Google Cloud SQL Standard Class Instances by a scale of 100-200%</blockquote>

+But don't let that spoil your interest.
+If you any amount of time in the db, you'll find [their post](https://www.pythian.com/blog/benchmarking-google-cloud-sql-instances/) chaulk full of goodies.